 I make sure to use a rich and delicious cocoa powder in my sponges to get a lovely dark chocolate flavour, so that sort of takes care of itself!
 Other than using the cocoa powder, it’s basically just a classic chocolate Victoria sponge style cupcake!
 Why change what isn’t broken?!

 Once the cupcakes were baked, I cored out the middle, and stuffed in some of the spread.
 If you didn’t want to use spread at all, that’s fine.. or you can invest in enough Lindor Truffles to use one in the centre, but we all know the truffles can be extortionately priced so this is something you can experiment with if you wish!

-For the Buttercream Frosting, I thought the best approach would be to do a standard Buttercream Frosting, but made delicious and Chocolatey with melted Lindt Chocolate.
+I thought the best approach would be to do a standard buttercream frosting, but made delicious and chocolatey with melted Lindt chocolate.
 Honestly?
-What could be better for the Lindt Chocolate Cupcakes.
+What could be better for the Lindt chocolate cupcakes.